LIMUNIMI/ASMD/README.md

 splitted among multiple files, but note that the final ground-truth is produced as the sum of all the elements of all the dictionaries created.

-**The core of the conversion is the function `merge`.
+**The core of the conversion is the function `conversion_tool.merge`.
 Read it and be sure to understand its behavior.** Please, take care of how the `merge` function behaves with your conversion function, since it is really hard to write a single `merge` function for all the possible representations.
 It should work, but please, take care of it.

 ## Add your function to `func_map`